-1. .
-In the last 10 days, have you been diagnosed with COVID-19 9 or had a test confirming you have the virus?
-2. In the past 14 days, have you had "Close Contact" with someone who was diagnosed with COVID-19 or had a confirming they have the virus while they were contagious[‡]? t "Close Contact" means you had any of the following types of contact with the person with COVID-19 (regardless of whether you the per son with COVID-19 were masked) while they were contagious[‡]: Were within 6 feet of them for a total of 15 minutes or more in a 24 hour period Stayed within 6 feet Took care of you began until 1) at least 10 days have passed since their sympton their symptoms have improved , AND 3) at least 10 days have p ting 48 hours before their test that confirmed they have positive 3. past 24 hours whichthat is new or not explained by another Fever (100.4°F/38.°C or greater), chills, repeated shaking/shivering Cough Sore throat Shortness of breath, difficulty breathing Feeling unusually weak or fatigued common in youth with COVID-19.
-If you answer "YES" to ANY of these 3 questions, do not enter the location and follow.
+1. In the last 10 days, have you been diagnosed with COVID-19 or had a test confirming you have the virus?
+2. In the past 14 days, have you had "Close Contact" with someone who was diagnosed with COVID-19 or had a test confirming they have the virus while they were contagious[‡]? + "Close Contact" means you had any of the following types of contact with the person with COVID-19 (regardless of whether you or the per son with COVID-19 were masked) while they were contagious[‡]: Were within 6 feet of them for a total of 15 minutes • Took care of them or they took care of you or more in a 24 hour period Had direct contact with their body fluids or secretions (e.g., they coughed or sneezed on you or you shared eating or Lived or stayed overnight with them drinking utensils with them) Were their intimate sex partner, including only kissing ‡ Contagious Period: People with COVID-19 are considered contagious starting 48 hours before their symptoms began until 1) at least 10 days have passed since their symptoms began, 2) they haven't had a fever for at least 24 hours AND 3) their symptoms have improved.
+If the person with COVID-19 never had symptoms, they are considered contagious starting 48 hours before their positive COVID-19 test was collected until 10 days after they were tested.
+3. In the past 24 hours, including today, have you had one or more of these symptoms that is new or not explained by another condition? • Fever (100.4°F/38.°C or greater), chills, repeated Loss of taste or smell shaking/shivering Muscle or body aches • Cough • Headache Sore throat Runny or congested nose • Shortness of breath, difficulty breathing Diarrhea Feeling unusually weak or fatigued Nausea or vomiting Children and youth under 18 years old do not need to be screened for these symptoms.

+If you answer "YES" to ANY of these 3 questions, do not enter the location.
 Follow the steps listed in Part 2 below.
-If you are seeking core essential services (such as food, medicine, shelter, or social services) work with the below.
 If you are seeking core essential services (such as food, medicine, shelter, or social services), work with the organization to determine how you can receive services these services without entering the building.